huggingface/hub-docs/docs/hub/asteroid.md

 You can find `asteroid` models by filtering at the left of the [models page](https://huggingface.co/models?filter=asteroid).

-All models on the Hub come up with useful features
+All models on the Hub come up with the following features:
 1. An automatically generated model card with a description, a training configuration, metrics and more.
 2. Metadata tags that help for discoverability and contain information such as license and datasets.
 3. An interactive widget you can use to play out with the model directly in the browser.
 4. An Inference API that allows to make inference requests.
-5. A training metrics tab with automatically hosted TensorBoard traces if you upload them.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/libraries-transformers_widget.png"/>